 The theory works like this: If you turn down pastries for breakfast you may have more trouble motivating to go to Muay Thai class at night, or it might be harder to refrain from nagging your boyfriend about the socks on the floor.
-Or as the marketing study suggests you might splurge on that pair of shoes you don’t need.
+Or as the marketing study suggests you might splurge on that pair of shoes, you don’t need.
 I know, I know girls – you always need more shoes, but do you need another black pair?

 The strength model of self-control failing would be like performing a hard upper body strength workout, then trying to spar five rounds of boxing right after.
 Just as untrained muscles will fatigue, untrained willpower muscles fatigue too.

 Even attempting to remember a simple task can affect willpower.
 In one study, by professor Baba Shiv at Stanford University, students were divided into two groups.
 One group was given a two-digit number to remember, while the second group was given a seven-digit number.
 Then they were told to walk down a hall, where they were presented with two different food options to choose 1) a slice of chocolate cake or 2) a fruit salad.
-The students with seven digits to remember were nearly twice as likely to choose the chocolate cake as students given two digits!
+The students with seven digits to remember were nearly twice as likely to pick the chocolate cake as students given two numbers!